 Southern and African wildcats are present in every habitat except tropical forests and deserts.
-The Chinese alpine steppe cat is primarily spotted in alpine meadowlands, ranging in elevation from 2500 to 5000 meters, all on the eastern border Tibet’s plateau.
-The Asian wildcat is usually linked with scrub desert all the way to places with elevations of around 3000 meters.
+The Chinese alpine steppe cat is primarily spotted in alpine meadowlands, ranging in elevation from 2500 to 5000 meters, all on the eastern border of Tibet’s plateau.
+The Asian wildcat is usually linked with scrub desert to places with elevations of around 3000 meters.

-All over the majority of its habitat, the wildcat has been labeled as vermin and is a top predator of rabbits, grouse, and pheasant, causing gamekeepers to focus great efforts in exterminating them.
+All over the majority of its habitat, the wildcat has been labeled as vermin and is a top predator of rabbits, grouse, and pheasant, causing gamekeepers to focus great efforts on exterminating them.

 These domesticated cats willingly crossbreed with wildcats, thereby contaminating the gene pool of the species, leaving a lower number of genetically unique wildcat populations.

 Over 805 Scotland Wildcats may have bred with feral domesticated cats forming hybrids and causing as little as 400 genetically distinct wildcats to remain.
 Finding genetically distinct wildcat populations of Southern African and African wildcats has become increasingly challenging.

 Hybridization is typically problematic in agricultural areas, especially as they are enticed by large rodent densities.
 Wildcats also have to compete with feral domestic cats for space and prey, causing a large probability of transmitting diseases such as feline leukemia virus.

 Wildcats in the Near East and Europe are also endangered by habitat loss, road collisions, degradation, and fragmentation.
 In times past, Asian wildcats were frequently hunted and then traded for their luxuriously soft fur.
 This is evident with Indian traders exporting about 42,000 wildcat pelts back in 1979.